 I was mystified by the “50 ohms” label on this coaxial cable.
 How could two conductors, insulated from each other by a relatively thick layer of plastic, have 50 ohms of resistance between them?
-Measuring resistance between the outer and inner conductors with my ohmmeter, I found it to be infinite (open-circuit), just as I would have expected from two insulated conductors.
+Measuring the resistance between the outer and inner conductors with my ohmmeter, I found it to be infinite (open-circuit), just as I would have expected from the two insulated conductors.
 Measuring each of the two conductors’ resistances from one end of the cable to the other indicated nearly zero ohms of resistance: again, exactly what I would have expected from continuous, unbroken lengths of wire.
-Nowhere was I able to measure 50 Ω of resistance on this cable, regardless of which points I connected my ohmmeter between.
+Nowhere was I able to measure 50 Ω of resistance on this cable, regardless of which points I connected my ohmmeter in between.

-This chapter explores transmission line behavior.
+This chapter explores the transmission line behavior.
 Many transmission line effects do not appear in significant measure in AC circuits of powerline frequency (50 or 60 Hz), or in continuous DC circuits, and so we haven’t had to concern ourselves with them in our study of electric circuits thus far.
 However, in circuits involving high frequencies and/or extremely long cable lengths, the effects are very significant.
-Practical applications of transmission line effects abound in radio-frequency (“RF”) communication circuitry, including computer networks, and in low-frequency circuits subject to voltage transients (“surges”) such as lightning strikes on power lines.
+Practical applications of transmission line effects abound in radio-frequency (“RF”) communication circuitry, including computer networks, and in low-frequency circuits subject to rapidly-changing voltage transients (“surges”) such as lightning strikes on power lines.